 Main sources of contamination

 Salmonella may get into the facility in a number of ways.
 Potential hazards include contaminated feed, purchased livestock, feces of birds or other wildlife as well as nearby slurry tanks, dumps, waters or the like.
 After the source of infection is identified, countermeasures can be taken – for example feed decontamination or pest control.
+Hygiene measures are essential to prevent spread of Salmonella; more information on this and other aspects of Salmonellosis can be found here.

 The fastest detection method